 What can I do to try and ensure my application is a success?

 Check that you do meet the criteria for the Trust to consider your application; if you are unsure, an email to enquire before you apply is worthwhile.

-Fill in the form correctly and include any specified additional information, including a cover letter.
+Fill in the form correctly and include any specified additional information, including a proof of study and a cover letter.
 Be clear and concise but do add anything which you think is relevant.